rkrx/php-db-sync/README.md

 # db-sync

+## Overview

+* Synchronize data from one PDO-Connection to another.
+* No changed will be made to data that is equal on both connections.
+* Every table in the database must have a primary key.
+* Detection of new or missing rows in the destination database is based in primary-keys.
+* Detection of changed rows is made by a some Hashing-Algorithm where all values of columns outside a primary key form a hash.

 ## Quick-Start

 This project was started to have a tool to quickly pull data from specific tables into a local dev database.
 The goal of the project is not to have some kind of command line tool to synchronize databases.
 For that there are tools like [pt-table-sync](https://www.percona.com/doc/percona-toolkit/LATEST/pt-table-sync.html).
 Is it rather meant to address more complex scenarios that could hardly be modelled by a cli-interface.